Create Space

 Use our template to build your own mini-survey.

-ACCESS GOOGLE FORM TEMPLATE
+ACCESS THE GOOGLE FORM TEMPLATE

-ACCESS GOOGLE DOC TEMPLATE
+ACCESS THE GOOGLE DOC TEMPLATE

 It’s not just about knowing that someone on your team (or how many of them) was born overseas, it’s about knowing what their background, ethnicity or religion means in practice so you can better understand and consider their perspectives.